You are using an outdated browser.

 “I’ve been sellin’ my soul, workin’ all day, overtime hours for bullshit pay,” Anthony croons, adding that this has led him to “drown my troubles away.”
 He laments that “young men are puttin’ themselves six feet in the ground,” seemingly describing oft-diagnosed social crises like self-medication, the spiritual alienation of modern work, and “deaths of despair.”
 All this was apparently a reference to Anthony’s own stint in a North Carolina factory, and he blames it on the “Rich Men North of Richmond”—politicians and their corporate overlords rigging the system against people like him.

 This type of rigging is exactly what Biden’s overtime policy would combat.
-His administrative rule, proposed last year, would raise the income threshold for many workers to qualify for extra pay for hours beyond the 40-hour week under the Fair Labor Standards Act.
+His administrative rule, proposed last year, would raise the existing income threshold for many workers to qualify for extra pay for hours beyond the 40-hour week under the Fair Labor Standards Act.
 Right now, that threshold is only around $35,000 per year.
 The rule would raise it to around $58,000.

 Around four million additional people would qualify for overtime protections under this change.
 These are people who make more than $35,000 but less than $58,000 per year, but don’t currently qualify for overtime; to oversimplify, bosses have reclassified many of these workers as managers, exempting them from federal overtime protections.